zmaroti/ancIBDfiltration/README.md

 ```sh
 truthFilter.py hdf5/chr output/ch FILTERED
 ```
 will filter out >8cM, >1760 IBD informativity score IBD segments.
-IBDs extending into regions with 3SD higher IBD count compared to the median IBD count of the analysed markers are truncated for the low confidence mask areas, and kept only when the remaining high confidence region is above the length threshold.
-The results are saved in the FILTERED.tsv file.
+IBDs extending into regions with 6SD higher IBD count compared to the median IBD count of the analysed markers are truncated for the low confidence mask areas, and kept only when the remaining high confidence region is above the length threshold.
+The filtered IBDs are saved in the **FILTERED.tsv** file.
 The optional parameters can be used to control the length, score, mask thresholds, and the list of chromosomes to be analyzed.
 The *--verbose* flag will print out progress and some summary stats on the filtered IBD segments.

 The *--debug* flag will result in the following additional files:
 * FILTERED_consensus.tsv
 * FILTERED_onlyDensity.tsv
 * FILTERED_onlyScore.tsv